 As space exploration expands, so does the design and technology of modern high-power rocketry.
 The Zenith Program is a student rocket club at the FAMU-FSU College of Engineering.
 The program is led by Senior Design Team 501 competing in the NASA University Student Launch.
 This year’s program is set out to fly a high-power solid-fuel rocket to an altitude between 4,600 feet aboveground level.
 The rocket will carry a payload with a camera that will perform a series of tasks after landing.
 The rocket’s nose cone, fins, and tail cone are all made of 3D printed material.
 Store bought parts makeup most of the motor, avionics system, and parachutes.
 The flight computer is wired to batteries, kill switches, and ejection charges in a specific way to lessen failure points in flight controls.
 An Arduino Mega will control the movement of a servo motor that guides the camera device for the payload.
 The team will complete a series of design reviews that mirrors NASA’s industry standards.
 NASA Student Launch is one of eight Artemis Student Challenges.
 Their mission is to build knowledge and introduce students to topics, techniques, and technologies critical to the success of the agency’s Artemis program.
 This year the team has asked itself two main questions: how closely can we match the rocket’s flight profile to preflight computer models?
 Also, can we design a failure tolerant recovery system?
 Since this is a competition, our team will be scored at how close our predictions are to the actual flight data.
 Our work will support NASA’s research on reusable high-power rockets and the advancing journey of modern spaceflight.
 In addition, we will create a foundation for future Zenith members who would like to participate in student aerospace projects.

-This year the team has posed itself the questions: How closely can we match the flight vehicle performance to CAD simulations; and can we system?

-The team constructed a subscale vehicle using off-the-shelf motor hardware, flight computers, separation charges, and parachutes.
-The vehicle nose cone, fins, and tail cone were designed custom and 3D printed.
-Internal support structures for the motor and parachutes were constructed using hardware store components.
-Flight computer wiring to batteries, kill switches, and ejection charges were also done custom in-house.
-The team also began assembling a radio-controlled rotating camera system for the payload.

-The team reached their first flight milestone in December of 2022 with the successful launch and recovery of the 0.5 scale vehicle.
-The subscale model reached within 5% of the predicted altitude and velocity of pre-flight flight simulations, well within the expected error due to deviations in launch day conditions, launch angle, and motor performance.
-Looking to the future, the team is currently in assembly of both the payload and full-scale vehicle.
-After ground testing the full-scale sections, the team will conduct another flight to verify vehicle performance against simulations.
-Following payload ground testing, the team will fly the full-scale vehicle again, this time with payload aboard, in an “all-up” test before the competition flight.